CosmicHitchhiker/FindSlit/README.md

 'Scale' is the size of a pixel of the spectrum file across the positional coordinate in arcseconds.

 It is possible to change them the same way that you change the position.
-Note that the 'fix' checkbox does nothing for the PA parameter.

 #### 'Find optimal parameters' button
 Clicking on this button starts the calculation process to find the best fit for the parameters that are set in the fields above.